mesosphere/dcos-docs-site/pages/dkp/dispatch/1.2/tutorials/ci_tutorials/repo-setup/index.md

 branch of your fork.
 As we've modified the `master` branch, another CI build is triggered.
 You can view the new round of CI by opening your browser at [https://github.com/your-user/cicd-hello-world/commits/master](https://github.com/your-user/cicd-hello-world/commits/master) (replace
-`your-user` with your actual GitHub username) and clicking on the yellow dot next to the latest "Merge" commit.
+`your-user` with your actual GitHub username) and selecting the yellow dot next to the latest "Merge" commit.

 Now that we have modified the master and confirmed that the current `master` branch passed CI, we will use the GitHub UI to tag a new release.